deshpandega/academic/README.md

 ----

 ## Hospital Management DB
 This project was developed as **Database** application.
-The application used MySQL as database simulating a database design for a hospital management system.
+The application used MySQL and Mongo DB as database simulating a database design for a hospital management system.
 Implemented the concepts like database design principles, EER diagram, relational model, queries, stored procedures, triggers, users, views, transactions, privileges, backups, subqueries, joins, normalization techniques, indexing and functions.

 #### Details: